LucasDelfino92/morrowindsharp/main.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | Better Questlist

 # CHANGELOG

+07-02-2022
+- Added **Realistic Archery**.
+Replaces **Marksman Rebalanced**.
+- Not to be considered a complete update, just some minor updating.

 06-28-2022
 - Removed **Loading Doors Lock Tune**.
 Some of the cases the mod "fixes" are actually intentional.